Oelnbod/oelnbod.github.io/_posts/2025-05-20-Abingdon-EndOf10-Install-Event.markdown

 categories: events
 ---

-## Why
+## Summary
+Windows 10 ends support on October 14th 2025.
+This is predicted to send ***250 million*** computers to landfill.
+This is *extremely* bad for the environment.
+***But you can stop this.***
+***Installing Linux*** (a replacement operating system) can ***keep your computer running.***
+Despite what you may have heard, Linux is a very mature Operating System.
+To help you make the switch, we are running an ***install event*** from ***10am-3pm on Saturday the 28th of June*** at the Abingdon Library.
+Here ***we will help you migrate to Linux*** (including installation and guidance, etc).
+If you are planning to attend, please backup your data and files beforehand - but if you do not know/have the resources to do this we can backup your data (but it would help us if you did it😃).

 <img src="https://invent.kde.org/websites/endof10-org/-/raw/master/brand/social-media-avatar-circle.png" alt="End Of Ten Logo" width ="200"/>
 <div style="display: flex; align-items: flex-start; gap: 20px; flex-wrap: wrap;">
 <div style="flex: 1; min-width: 300px;">

+## Why
 Windows 10 is ending support on October 14th 2025.
-This will lead to over 250 *million* computers vulnerable to hacking and will become incompatable with modern software.
+This will lead to over  ***250 million***  computers vulnerable to hacking and will become incompatable with modern software.
 As most people replace their computers at this point, many computers will end up in e-waste.
 E-waste is incredibly toxic and harmful if not safely recycled.
 Just have a look at the inforgraphic below!
 However, instead of replacing your computer, you can install a version of GNU/Linux (called a distro), this is often percieved as a more complex process than installing Windows (which often comes pre-installed), but we can help!
 We are offering to help you install a GNU/Linux distro and help you get up and running with using it.  <br>
 For more details of the environmental impact have a look at the infographic on the left! <br>
 Please come along, we don't bite!  😄